hitranonline/hapiest/CONTRIBUTING.md

 # Contributing to hapiest

-Thank you for your interest in contributing to hapiest.
+Thank you for your interest in contributing to *hapiest*.
 Listed below are the ways you can contribute:

 - Bug reports in the 'issues' section.
 - Feature requests through the 'issues' section.